 Goodwill, obtained through acquisitions of businesses, is valued at cost less any impairment.
 Cintas completes an annual impairment test which includes the determination of the estimated fair value of its reporting units.
 This test includes comparisons to current market values, where available, and discounted cash flow analyses.
-Significant assumptions include growth rates based on historical trends and margin improvement leveraged from such growth.
+Significant assumptions include growth rates based on historical trends and margin improvement leveraged from such growth, as well as discount rates.
 The methodology used is consistent with prior years.
-Based on the results of the impairment tests, Cintas has not recognized an impairment of goodwill for the fiscal years ended May 31, 2011, 2010 or 2009.
+Based on the results of the annual impairment tests, Cintas was not required to recognize an impairment of goodwill for the fiscal years ended May 31, 2012, 2011 or 2010.